-Please note: If you're living in the DC area, additional support services - specific to your needs - are found in the section For Students in the DC Area.
+Are you living in the DC area?
+Additional support services - specific to your needs - are found in the section For Students in the DC Area.
 This includes off-campus housing concerns, what's available on campus, and more.

 Accommodations & Academic Support